Residential Development Code Initiatives

 Illustration adapted from Missing Middle Housing by Opticos Design

-To address the urgent demand for housing, under Phase 1 the City will evaluate opportunities to encourage greater housing variety for current and future residents of all income levels in locations with access to services and travel options by amending the Unified Development Code.
-Click on a linked code amendment for a summary of the proposed changes, draft text, and information about upcoming open houses.
+To address the urgent demand for housing, under Phase 1 the City is exploring seven opportunities to encourage greater housing variety for current and future residents of all income levels in locations with access to services and travel options by amending the Unified Development Code.

 Increase flexibility of development and design standards for Accessory Dwelling Units.